Synopsis: Long-Haul Quantum Key Distribution

 In the twin-field technique, two distant parties (“Alice” and “Bob”) encode qubits in single photons, which are made to interfere at the detectors of an intermediary (“Charlie”).
 Theory shows that the better performance, compared to standard QKD, stems from the rate at which transmission encryption keys can be exchanged: this rate scales more favorably with distance in the twin-field version.
 The scheme is difficult to implement, however, because quantum interference requires that the single photons generated by remote sources maintain their phase over large distances.

 The teams demonstrate two ways of addressing this challenge.
 Pan’s team uses a stable cavity to lock the phase of Alice and Bob’s independent lasers.
 With such sources, they provide the first demonstration of twin-field QKD in a real optical fiber, reaching distances of up to 300 km.
-Lo and his collaborators use instead an interferometric configuration in which light travels both ways in an optical fiber loop, automatically compensating for phase fluctuations.
+Lo and his experimental collaborators in Li Qian’s group at the University of Toronto use instead an interferometric configuration in which light travels both ways in an optical fiber loop, automatically compensating for phase fluctuations.
 Their scheme simplifies the twin-field QKD setup by removing the need for complex active circuitry for phase stabilization.
 Both experiments show that twin-field QKD breaks fundamental rate-distance limits that apply to standard QKD.